 5. The “special offer” or “discount”

-Including a special offer, discount or coupon code is popular with ecommerce and WooCommerce sites and a great way to encourage immediate sales.
+Including a special offer, discount or coupon code is popular with e-commerce and WooCommerce sites and a great way to encourage immediate sales and attract new customers.
 After all, when a subscriber signs up to your list they’ve shown obvious interest in your brand and a discount might be all they need to push them towards making a sale.

 Make sure your offer is enticing enough for subscribers to want to click through.
 Since this type of welcome email is popular, subscribers might expect an offer from you, so—like Good Eggs below—make sure it’s a good one.